-Firstly, the bill would ban direct contact between the public and big cats, effectively ending “roadside zoos” (small, unaccredited, and often illegal exotic animal zoos) that keep tigers for customers to pet and take pictures with.
+First, the act will only allow ownership of big cats at places like sanctuaries, universities, zoos, and agencies.
+It would also ban direct contact between the public and big cats, effectively ending “roadside zoos” (small, unaccredited, and often illegal exotic animal zoos) that keep tigers for customers to pet and take pictures with.

 Is it legal to keep tigers as pets?

 According to Big Cat Rescue, it is illegal in 35 states to keep big cats as pets.
 But as mentioned, once the Big Cat Public Safety Act becomes law, the practice would become illegal nationwide.

 “An extraordinarily cruel era for big cats in the U.S. finally comes to an end with the passage of the Big Cat Public Safety Act," Kitty Block, president and CEO of the Humane Society of the United States (HSUS), said in a statement shared with Green Matters after the bill passed in the Senate in December 2022.